Brandeis Center Client Testifies at Congressional Hearing on Anti-Semitism Affecting College Faculty

 “I am here today to share the distressing experiences I have endured at Mt.
 SAC as a Jewish professor in the wake of the October 7, 2023, terrorist attack in Israel,” testified Professor Golden.
 “I have experienced an anti-Semitic hostile environment at Mt.
 SAC and anti-Semitic discrimination specifically directed at me, which Mt.
 SAC – my employer — has failed to properly remedy or protect me from.
 Mt.
 SAC is my workplace, and in my opinion, this is unacceptable and illegal in any workplace.”

-of the Committee on Education and the Workforce, and titled “Combating Workplace Antisemitism In Postsecondary Education: Protecting Employees From Discrimination.”
+The hearing was conducted by the Subcommittee on Workforce Protections of the Committee on Education and the Workforce, and titled “Combating Workplace Antisemitism In Postsecondary Education: Protecting Employees From Discrimination.”

 Rory Lancman, the Brandeis Center’s Director of Corporate Initiatives and Senior Counsel, has been assisting Professor Golden since shortly after the October 7, 2023, terrorist attacks in Israel, which unleashed a torrent of anti-Semitism across the globe and on American college campuses in particular.

-In retaliation for voicing her objections to the film and the college’s withdrawal of its endorsement, the professor instigated a campaign of harassment against Professor Golden through email and in-person to his students by falsely labeling her a “violent Zionist” and a “former soldier in the IDF,” and inciting his students “to stand up” to her.
+In retaliation for voicing her objections to the film and the college’s withdrawal of its endorsement, the professor instigated a campaign of harassment against Professor Golden through email and in-person to his students by falsely labeling her a “violent Zionist” and a “former soldier in the IDF” and inciting his students “to stand up” to her.

-In response, a notorious anti-Semitic organization on campus, Shut It Down 4 Palestine, vandalized Professor Golden’s bulletin board outside her office; the college library was pressured into removing a non-ideological, academic exhibit she installed on Israel’s changing borders over the years; her profile on RateMyProfessors.com was bombarded with fake negative reviews; anti-Israel students made public comments at a college Board of Trustees meeting demanding that she be fired and declaring a boycott of her classes; and her spring semester on-campus class was canceled due to low enrollment, limiting her to online teaching, making it impossible for her to maintain the collaborative relationships with her colleagues that is so essential for the multi-disciplinary program she manages.
+In response, an organization on campus, Shut It Down 4 Palestine, vandalized Professor Golden’s bulletin board outside her office; the college library was pressured into removing a non-ideological, academic exhibit she installed on Israel’s changing borders over the years; her profile on RateMyProfessors.com was bombarded with fake negative reviews; anti-Israel students made public comments at a college Board of Trustees meeting demanding that she be fired and declaring a boycott of her classes; and her spring semester on-campus class was canceled due to low enrollment, limiting her to online teaching, making it impossible for her to maintain the collaborative relationships with her colleagues that is so essential for the multi-disciplinary program she manages.

 Mt.
 San Antonio college did nothing to protect Professor Golden or address the discrimination, harassment, and ostracization she experienced.